cgettings/Citi-Bike-Trips/README.md

 ## Building a model of Citi Bike trips for March, April & May of 2018

-This repository contains the code needed to fit a linear mixed effects model to Citi Bike trip data, starting from raw data files.
+This repository contains the code needed to fit a generalized linear mixed effects model to Citi Bike trip data, starting from raw data files.

 **In [`code/trips_database.R`](code/trips_database.R):**
 * Code for creating a SQLite database of Citi Bike trip histories extracted from .zip files downloaded from the links above.